-The King with the Cold Heart - A book for children
+The King with the Cold Heart - a book for children with a toxic parent (recommended for ages 5+)

 Confirm your gut feeling and find words for your emotions.